 4. Google Book info.
 Our catalog records link out to Google Books, where you can read reviews.

-With the book in hand (or virtually through Google Books or Amazon previews), examine the:
+With the book in hand--or virtually if an ebook, or through Google Books or Amazon previews--examine the:

 1. Index.
 Look up your topic in the index.
 See if your topic is mentioned and to what extent.
 Peruse those pages of the book.
 Think in broader or narrower topics or alternative ways of expressing your topic if your term isn't available.